-Northwind Theological Seminary is an evangelical, online seminary serving many denominations.
-Rooted in the Wesleyan tradition, we have a strong emphasis on the Bible, spiritual formation, and discipleship.
+Northwind Institute is an online seminary serving many denominations.
+Rooted in the Wesleyan tradition, we strongly emphasize the Bible, spiritual formation, and discipleship.

-Our vision is to be the seminary of choice for persons who seek an earned ministry degree in a non-traditional setting.
+Our vision is to be the seminary of choice for persons who seek online theological eductaion.

 Committed to serving the global church

 Committed to effective use of technology for education and ministry

 We are exploring off the map for new notions of local church ministry in the postmodern era.
 While the Modern Era defined "successful" ministry based on numbers, we define "effective" ministry in the Postmodern Era based on experiences and impacts.

 We are focused on providing quality education for local church leaders to encourage and equip those who are engaged in local church ministry.
 We are focused on providing quality consulting services to support clergy and church effectiveness.